-The first trust we talked about is called a Medicaid Asset Protection Trust, and the income trust is called the Pooled Trust, or Community Spend-down Trust (because it helps you avoid the Medicaid spend-down).
+The asset trust is called Medicaid Asset Protection Trust, and the income trust is called the Pooled Trust, or Community Spend-down Trust (because it helps you avoid the Medicaid spend-down).

 IRA, 401(k) and other qualified retirement accounts are not required to be a part of the Medicaid trust, as the Medicaid administration does not consider them to be assets.
 But the Medicaid administration will count any income and distributions from the retirement accounts towards the Medicaid income threshold.

 A Medicaid Asset Protection Trust not only qualifies you for New York Medicaid but also has other benefits.